 It made for a really decadent brunch!
 Although- I must admit it was difficult to choose between the lobster roll and the brunch special of the day: macaroni and cheese baked with shrimp.
 That just gives me a reason to go back as soon as possible!

 Merci serves breakfast Mon-Fri from 8-12 and Saturday and Sunday brunch is served all day, from 8-5.

-Imagine my surprise when I learned one of my favorite brunch spots in Mexico City opened a Merida location!
+Imagine my surprise when I learned one of my favorite brunch spots in Mexico City opened at a Merida location!

-With the walls covered in fresh fruit it’s almost like walking into a market but it gives you an idea of what to expect- a meal that is fresh and healthy.
+With the walls covered in fresh fruit, it’s almost like walking into a market but it gives you an idea of what to expect- a meal that is fresh and healthy.

 Menu options include local favorites such as molletes and chilaquiles but you can also find lighter options including a breakfast bowl full of brussel sprouts, broccoli, cauliflower, a local cactus, topped with an egg and finished with a balsamic drizzle!

 Be sure to order one of their freshly made juices to go along with your breakfast.
-They have a huge selection ranging from pre and post workout juices to detox blends and even an anti aging power juice!
+They have a huge selection ranging from pre and post-workout juices to detox blends and even an anti-aging power juice!

 Their first location in Merida is on the north side but here’s to hoping they open a location in Centro soon… That being said, it’s worth the visit to the north side!

 Calle 45 #493 A x 58 y 60 // +52 999 197 4745